-KEYTRUDA is indicated for the treatment of patients with recurrent locally advanced or metastatic squamous cell carcinoma of the esophagus whose tumors express PD-L1 (CPS $\geq$ 10) as determined by an FDA-approved test [see Dosage and Administration (2.1)], with disease progression after one or more prior lines of systemic therapy.
+- in combination with platinum- and fluoropyrimidine-based chemotherapy, or - as a single agent after one or more prior lines of systemic therapy for patients with tumors of squamous cell histology that express PD-L1 (CPS ≥10) as determined by an FDA-approved test [see Dosage and Administration (2.1)].

-1.12 Cervical Cancer
+1.11 Cervical Cancer

-KEYTRUDA is indicated for the treatment of patients with recurrent or metastatic cervical cancer with disease progression on or after chemotherapy whose tumors express PD-L1 (CPS $\geq$ 1) as determined by an FDA-approved test [see Dosage and Administration (2.1)].
+KEYTRUDA is indicated for the treatment of patients with recurrent or metastatic cervical cancer with disease progression on or after chemotherapy whose tumors express PD-L1 (CPS ≥1) as determined by an FDA-approved test [see Dosage and Administration (2.1)].